 You have two options on the Product Load Options panel:

-Click Immediate Load if you’d like to load the product on the IBM i now.
+Click Immediate Load if you would like to load the product on the IBM i now.

-Note: If you're doing an update, this ends Robot Schedule until the product load completes.
-After you are done, we’ll restart the product.
+Note: If you are doing an update, this ends Robot Schedule until the product load completes.
+After you are done, we will restart the product.

 Note: See “Loading Staged Objects on the IBM i” below for instructions on how to load the staged objects on your selected IBM i system.

 The Product Load Progress panel for Robot Schedule launches.
 When the processing is complete, you have two choices: